mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ![dialog disk selection](/blog/archlinux-installer/01-dialog-disk.png)

-In addition to looking fancy, this also helps to reduce typos and requires less typing.
-The list is sorted by reverse size so the disk you want is likely at the top of the list.
+In addition to looking fancy, this also reducing the amount of typing and therefore typos.

+The list is sorted by reverse size which puts the disk you likely want at the top.

 [bash's parameter substitution]: http://wiki.bash-hackers.org/syntax/pe

-## Partioning and Formatting the Disk
+## Partitioning and Formatting the Disk

 Most people are familiar with `fdisk` or `gdisk` for partitions their disk.
 But you might want to consider their lesser used sisters, `cfdisk` and `cgdisk` if